Informed by the experiences of five Taos businesses, this handbook can help rural merchants launch online stores. Read more

 COVID-19 simply laid the problem bare.

-“Forty to fifty percent of businesses in Taos’s Main Street district—and likely community-wide—had little to no e-commerce capability” when COVID hit, says Whitson.
+“Forty to 50 percent of businesses in Taos’ Main Street district—and likely community-wide—had little to no e-commerce capability,” Whitson says.
 These shops and restaurants didn’t have websites or had sites that were static or not functional.
 Many did not have their inventories or menus online, and they had no ability to take payments.
-In other words, almost half of Taos’s downtown businesses—some of the very places that contribute most visibly to a community’s unique identity—suddenly had no way to generate revenue.
+In other words, almost half of Taos’ downtown businesses—some of the very places that contribute most visibly to a community’s unique identity—suddenly had no way to generate revenue.